 13. Your Overall Health Will Affect Your Retirement Costs

 Regular physical exercise and activity can help you manage and prevent chronic disease, which is expensive to treat, according to the CDC.
-Sample exercises and diet information for retirees and pre-retirees can be found at the National Institute on Aging.
+Sample exercises and diet information for retirees and people getting closer to retirement can be found at the National Institute on Aging.

 14. Inflation Can Eat Away at Your Nest Egg

-Inflation “can be devastating for retirees,” said Struthers.
-“If we are in retirement for 30 to 40 years, and we have a fixed income stream, its purchasing power can easily be cut by 60 to 70 percent.”
+Inflation “can be devastating for retirees,” Struthers said.
+“If we are in retirement for 30 to 40 years, and we have a fixed income stream, its purchasing power can easily be cut by 60 to 70%.”